shanshe/Z3660/z3660-zturn_SD_content/DATA Second Partition (exFat)/data/README.md

-# SCSI
+# SCSI Temporary folders and files
 Filesystem will be cached here.
+Do not edit.